ibm-cloud-docs/sell/conref.md

    * software-support-details.md
 * H2 - **Updating your product's support information** is used in the following files:
    * service-support.md
    * software-support-details.md
+* H2 - **Providing your product's support information by using the API** is used in the following file:
+   * software-support-details.md
+* H2 - **Selecting your product's support provider by using the API** is used in the following file:
+   * software-support-details.md
 * H2 - **Updating your product's support information by using the API** is used in the following file:
    * software-support-details.md